girder/girder/docs/dependencies.rst

   * This is necessary to run most of the server software.

-  .. warning:: Some Girder plugins do not support Python v3 at this time due to third party library dependencies.
-               Namely, the ``hdfs_assetstore`` plugin and the ``metadata_extractor`` plugin will only be available in a Python v2.7 environment.

   .. note:: Girder performs continuous integration testing using Python v3.6.
 Girder *should* work on
             newer Python v3.7+ versions as well, but that support is not verified by Girder's automated testing at this time, so use at your own risk.